Documentation

 • AUTH_TOKEN: your InfluxDB 3 Enterprise authorization token.
 Store this in a secret store or environment variable to avoid exposing the raw token string.

-While in alpha, InfluxDB 3 Enterprise does not require an authorization token.
+While in beta, InfluxDB 3 Enterprise does not require an authorization token.
 For the token option, provide an arbitrary, non-empty token string.

 The InfluxDB output plugin configuration contains the following options: